 “Parental alienation syndrome” is a term coined in 1985 to describe a distinctive suite of behaviors in children that includes showing extreme but unwarranted fear, disrespect or hostility towards a parent.

-Illinois courts do not like to lean on the fuzzy psychological concept of “parental alienation.”
+Illinois courts do not like the fuzzy psychological concept of “parental alienation.”
 Illinois courts have specifically said to “throw out the words `parental alienation syndrome.'”
 In expressly disclaiming any reliance on the [Parental Alienation Syndrome] theory” In re Marriage of Bates, 212 Ill.2d 489, 289 Ill.Dec.
 218, 819 N.E.2d 714 (Ill.
 2004)

 Instead, Illinois law has a variety of statutes and procedures to prevent and discourage anything that looks like parental alienation.